- Our Wander

 What Exactly is China's New 3C Power Bank Rule?

-Responding to a dangerous rise in onboard fires, China's aviation authority (the CAAC) enforced a strict new rule for domestic flights.
-The rule directly bans any power bank that lacks the official China Compulsory Certification (3C) mark.
+Responding to a dangerous rise in onboard fires, China's aviation authority (CAAC) enforced a strict new rule for domestic flights.
+The rule directly bans any power bank that lacks the official China Compulsory Certification (CCC) mark.

 Since 01 August 2024, all power banks sold in China are required to carry the 3C mark.
-But here’s the crucial detail for travellers: this requirement does not apply to units made in China purely for export.
-This means your own power bank, even if it says "Made in China" on the back, was likely produced for an international market and will not have the specific 3C logo that China’s airport security is now looking for.
+But here’s the crucial detail for travellers: this requirement does not apply to units made in China for export.
+This means your own power bank, even if it says "Made in China" on the back, was likely produced for an international market and will not have the specific CCC logo that China’s airport security looks for.

-How to Check if Your Power Bank is Allowed (It's More Than Just the 3C Logo)
+How to Check if Your Power Bank is Allowed (It's More Than Just the CCC Logo)

 China’s airport security will decide your power bank's fate in seconds based on a few key details.
 You need to inspect your device for three things before you even get to the airport.

-First, and most importantly, find the China Compulsory Certification (3C) mark.
-It looks like the letters "CCC" enclosed in a circle.
+First, and most importantly, find the CCC mark.
+It looks like the letters "CCC" enclosed in an oval.
 Be very careful not to confuse this with the common "CE" mark, which is a European standard and holds no value for Chinese aviation security.
-If it only has a CE mark, it will be confiscated.
+If your power bank only has a CE mark, it will be confiscated.

-Power bank - 3C mark is not the same as CE mark
+CCC logo is not the same as CE logo

 Second, check the overall condition of the label.
 A power bank with unclear, scratched, or faded markings is an automatic red flag.
-The 3C mark must be printed on the power bank and not a sticker on it.
+The CCC mark must be clearly printed on the power bank and not just a sticker.

 Finally, confirm the power capacity (measured in mAh) is clearly printed.
 Power banks with a capacity of up to 100Wh, approximately 27,000 mAh, are generally allowed in carry-on luggage without requiring any special approval.